ttuan/learning-cloud/cloudwatch/README.md

 + Which IP addresses of last IAM user logged in, what action did user take?
 + Top 20 IP address in Access logs
 + Which IP address access to 3306, 22, ...

+====
+Livestream video

+- MediaLive push alerts -> CloudWatch Events -> Use SNS as a target -> SNS: Push message to topic.

+- Create and save dashboard